Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: On the choice of optimum tuning parameter

-In order to remove the dependence on the pilot estimate, Basak et al.~\cite{basak2021optimal} proposed an iterative version of the above procedure, namely the Iterated Warwick-Jones (IWJ) method, where they have proposed to use the above procedure iteratively with the pilot estimate being taken as the MDPDE with the tuning parameter obtained in the previous iteration (as optimal).
-They have numerically illustrated that, starting with the MDPDE with any $\alpha>0$ as the pilot estimate, their IWJ algorithm eventually converges (very fast) to an optimal value of $\alpha$, which is independent of the initial choice of the pilot estimate.
-We have followed this IWJ approach in order to find the optimal values of $\alpha$ in all our real data examples presented in the following section.
+\btxt{To remove the dependence on the pilot estimate, Basak et al.~\cite{basak2021optimal} proposed an iterative version of the above procedure, namely the Iterated Warwick-Jones (IWJ) method, where one may use the above procedure iteratively with the pilot estimate being taken as the MDPDE with the optimum tuning parameter value obtained in the previous iteration.
+They have numerically illustrated that, starting with the MDPDE with any $\alpha>0$ as the pilot estimate in the first iteration, their IWJ algorithm eventually converges (very fast) to an optimal value of $\alpha$, which is independent of the initial choice of the pilot estimate.
+We have followed this IWJ approach to find the optimal values of $\alpha$ in all our real data examples presented in the following section.}